chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 4. profane_words.txt\
 Contains profane words in Mandarin and Cantonese that are used as one of the features.
 5. additional_words.txt\
-Combine the profane words and the keywords in one single list, and formated particularly for the use of the Chinese processing library [Jieba](https://pypi.org/project/jieba/).
+Combines the profane words and the keywords in one single list, and formated particularly for the use of the Chinese processing library [Jieba](https://pypi.org/project/jieba/).
 6. NTUSD_negative_sentiment.txt, NTUSD_negative_sentiment.txt\
 Contain positive and negative sentiment words adopted from [National Taiwan University Semantic Dictionary](https://rdrr.io/rforge/tmcn/man/NTUSD.html).
 7. clustering.py\